ministryofjustice/itpolicycontent/content/data-handling-and-information-sharing-guide.md

 Where there is a business need to use optical media:

 *   for data at IL3 REST*, a CESG approved product (using CESG provided cryptographic material) must be used, further information can be obtained from the MoJ OST
-*   for data marked at IL2 or below, then a commercial grade product certified to FIPS 140-2 can be used (see <a href="#Using commercial encryption products for low sensitivity information">Using commercial encryption products for low sensitivity information</a> section).
+*   for data marked at IL2 or below, then a commercial grade product certified to FIPS 140-2 can be used (see [Using commercial encryption products for low sensitivity information](using-commercial-encryption-products-for-low-sensitivity-information) section).
 Further information on suitable products can be obtained from the MoJ OST

 #### Data at rest on MoJ issued laptops

-‘Data at rest’ is a term used to refer to all data in computer storage.
+'Data at rest' is a term used to refer to all data in computer storage.
 This excludes data that is traversing a network or temporarily residing in computer memory to be read or updated.
 The protection of data at rest is achieved by encrypting the hard disk.
 MoJ issued laptops use a CESG approved whole disk encryption product, this allows IL3 REST* data to be transferred from DOM1 for remote working.

 #### Disposal and decommissioning